screeny05/letterboxd-list-radarr/README.md

 docker-compose up -d
 ```

 The file redis.conf can be used to configure your own settings for redis.
+It comes with a memory-limit of 256mb by default.
+You might want to increase that based on your usage.

 Your local instance will be available on port 5000 `http://localhost:5000`